numbbo/coco/docs/coco-doc/source/index.rst

 For example, we consider the absolute location of the optimum not a defining function feature.
 Consequently, in a typical COCO_ benchmark suite, instances with randomized search space translations are presented to the optimizer. [#]_

+.. [#] We can think of |j| as a continuous parameter vector, as it parametrizes, among others things, translations and rotations.
+In practice,
+   |j| is a discrete identifier for single instantiations of these parameters.

 .. [#] Changing or sweeping through a relevant feature of the problem class,